Front derailleur deraileur deraillure derailure changer mech front jumper derailer double chainring triple chainwheel front shifting shifter

 Chainring Ramps and PinsWhen the chain is being shifted from a smaller chainring to a larger one, it is slightly different.
 The chain is forced to rub against the side of the larger chainring next to the one it is riding on.
 Eventually, it gets snagged on the sides of the teeth of the larger sprocket, and yanked up and away.

-The front derailer does its shifting using the upper run of the chain, the rear derailer shifts using the bottom run of the chain.
-The upper chain run is the section that transmit pedal power to the rear sprockets, so if you are pedaling forcefully, it the chain is less able to bend sideways due to the tension.
+The front derailer does its shifting using the upper run of the chain; the rear derailer, using the bottom run of the chain.
+The upper chain run is the section that transmits pedal power to the rear sprockets, so if you are pedaling forcefully, the chain is less able to bend sideways due to the tension.
 That is why it is essential to ease up while shifting in front.
-This is not so much an issue with rear shifting, because the rear derailer does its work with the lower, slack run ofthe chain.
+This is not so much an issue with rear shifting, because the rear derailer does its work with the lower, slack run of the chain.

 There are more complications involved in choosing a front derailer than with a rear: